Can you prove today which firmware version is running on which batch of your components – and who programmed them?

 The CRA is not a cybersecurity directive aimed at software companies.
 It is a product regulation covering the entire lifecycle of a product: from development and manufacturing through to security updates and vulnerability reporting.
 Anyone who develops or sells products with digital elements in the EU is affected.

 For procurement, there is an additional dimension: manufacturers must also be able to demonstrate that their suppliers and service providers contribute to a secure, auditable process.
-This fundamentally changes supplier evaluations.
+This fundamentally changes supplier evaluations – and makes CRA compliance a procurement issue.

 Manufacturers must demonstrate that their suppliers operate documented, secure processes.
 Anyone outsourcing component programming, testing or storage must ensure these services are traceable and auditable.